top of page

 Like exams, certification audits get more familiar if not easier with practice.
 Various reviews and assessments, ISMS internal audits and certification audits are all opportunities to learn about the process as well as sources of information about areas needing improvement.
 During and after the process, talk to managers and others involved in the process about how things are going, and share any good news.
 We’d love to hear how it went on the ISO27k Forum for instance!
 Treated sensibly, these are all valuable opportunities to confirm that your ISMS is and remains effective, and to pick up benchmarking tips from the consultants and auditors with experience of other organisations.

-The ISO/IEC 27001 conformity assessment and certification process is very similar to ISO 9001 and other ISO management systems.
+The ISO/IEC 27001 conformity assessment and certification process is very similar to other ISO management systems such as ISO 9001.
 It is an external audit of the organisation’s ISMS (Information Security Management System) in three main phases:

 1. Pre-audit - having engaged an accredited certification body, they will request copies of your ISMS documentation (SoA, RTP, policy etc.) and may request a short on-site visit to introduce themselves and identify contacts for the next phase.
 When you are ready, the certification audit will be scheduled by mutual agreement - typically a few weeks later.